DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-discovery-peer-review-report.md

 #### Red

 There are serious concerns or recommendations the team should address before continuing.
-The team may want to consider escalating issues or problems to their senior responsible officer or senior leadership team.
+The team may want to consider escalating issues to their senior responsible officer or senior leadership team.
 They might want to consider stopping the discovery at this point.

 #### Amber